devuri/plugin-release-deploy-action/README.md

 ## Example

-Here’s a complete example for a plugin named `my-wordpress-plugin`:
+Here's a complete example for a plugin named `my-wordpress-plugin`:

 ```yaml
 name: 🚀 Deploy Release